xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_credit.md

 ![xc5_pp_credit_setup.png]({{site.baseurl}}/attachments/ref_46r2geWj/xc5_pp_credit_setup.png)

 First of all, we need to specify that PayPal Credit should be enabled on our store site (**PayPal Credit is** _Enabled_) and select the check box for the option **I agree with PayPal terms & conditions**.
 We also need to provide our **PayPal account e-mail**.

+Unable to retrieve Publisher ID for specified PayPal account.
+Banners are now disabled.